smarthomebau/Snips-DatumUhrzeit/README.md

 ## Usage

-With this skill you can ask Snips for information about the date and the time, including the day of the week, and some others.
+With this app you can ask Snips for information about the date and the time, including the day of the week, and some others.

 ### Example sentences